David Webb (Owner, writer & host of All-About-Psychology.Com)

 A key aspect of referencing in psychology that students tend to overlook is the fact that references allow the reader to identify, access and use the material themselves.

-It also crucial to reference properly so that there can no possible suggestion of plagiarism i.e. taking and using the writings of others and passing it off as ones own.
+It is also crucial to reference properly so that there can no possible suggestion of plagiarism i.e. taking and using the writings of others and passing it off as ones own.
 Plagiarism is an extremely serious offence and can result in a student been expelled if found guilty.

 When you begin your school, college or University course you should at some point (usually in the first week) be given specific guidelines on the standard referencing style required.
-In most cases this will be the APA referencing format, although many UK institutions favour the Harvard system.
+In most cases this will be the APA referencing format, although many UK institutions favor the Harvard system.

 Make sure you have these guidelines to hand whenever you do any form of academic writing.
-It's the best form of referencing in psychology quality control you can have, so use the guidelines as intended.

 Most Internet references will have been accessed via a specific web page, however, remember there are other Internet sources e.g. newsletters, online newspapers, e-books etc.